-Rhinoplasty is about making you look better, not different
+Rhinoplasty is about making you look better, not different.

-Are you a good candidate for a rhinoplasty?A patient becomes a candidate to undergo a rhinoplasty once their normal facial growth has reached a plateau.
+A patient becomes a candidate to undergo a rhinoplasty once their normal facial growth has reached a plateau.
 Typically, this occurs around 15-16 years of age, depending on individual development.
 If one finds that they would like to refine the appearance of their nose, it is very important that they have an in-depth discussion with their plastic surgeon as to what in particular they would like improved.

 A rhinoplasty can address significant or very subtle imperfections in one’s nose.
 That being said, sometimes these subtle imperfections are considered beautiful and give someone character.
 Nasal surgery should address only what the patient wants to change.
 Our goal is to make people look better, not different.
-The more common improvements we perform during rhinoplasty are:

 How is a rhinoplasty performed?The nose is made up of three components.
 The skin, the most superficial layer, is draped over the deeper, supporting structures of the nose, namely the bone and cartilage.
 We address all three components when refining a patient’s nose.
 The operation is performed entirely through incisions that are hidden within the nose.
 Typically, we file down the bone and cartilage that creates the hump, improving the patient’s profile.
 We narrow the upper part of the nose by fracturing the paired nasal bones in a controlled fashion.
 This creates a narrower and more aesthetically pleasing upper part of the nose.
 By removing some cartilage from the tip of the nose, we can also turn a bulbous, or wide tip into a smaller, more refined one.
 Finally, if one’s nostrils need to be made smaller, we do this via small incisions hidden in the fold at the base of the nostrils.

 Patients with problems breathing through their nose may also need additional work done on the internal structures of the nose, so as to open up their airway (this typically does not increase recovery time).
 Once the operation is done, small nasal plugs are placed to keep the nostrils open and a plastic splint applied over the bridge of the nose.
 These are removed during the post-operative visits.
 There is a small percentage of patients who may benefit from undergoing chin augmentation (with a small chin implant) at the same time as a rhinoplasty.
 In those patients with a weak chin, better symmetry between the central and lower part of the face can be achieved.

-We perform the majority of our nasal surgeries using the ‘closed’ approach.
-It has the advantage of not having any external scars and less swelling of the tip of the nose, which can last longer with the open technique.
+We perform the majority of our nasal surgeries using the closed technique.
+It has the advantage of not having any visible scars and less swelling of the tip of the nose, which can last longer with the open technique.
 Patients who we believe have more complex deformities and/or would like to improve their nasal breathing may be better candidates for an ‘open rhinoplasty’ approach.

 It is important that you discuss with your plastic surgeon which one of these techniques best suits your needs.